 The Liatrio team has been working on perfecting our DevOps Engineering and DevOps Consulting internship programs since 2016.
-Starting an internship program from scratch is a territory that brings forth many unforeseen challenges.
+Starting an internship program from scratch brings forth many unforeseen challenges.
 One of these challenges, documenting an introduction to DevOps, has proven to be a worthwhile deliverable in its own right.
-You can read more about the origins of the internship program and how Liatrio’s DevOps Bootcamp documentation came about in Building a Successful DevOps Bootcamp for Interns.
+(You can read more about the origins of the internship program and how Liatrio’s DevOps Bootcamp documentation came about in Building a Successful DevOps Bootcamp for Interns.)

-When interns are introduced to Liatrio’s DevOps Bootcamp, they are encouraged to improve it whenever they come across an area that is lacking.
-Some of these improvements might include outdated content, styling, or new sections.
+Interns who participate in Liatrio’s DevOps Bootcamp are encouraged to improve it whenever they come across an area that is lacking.
+Some of these improvements include outdated content, styling, or new sections.
 The internship program is nearing two years since its origin, and the documentation has reached a point where other people interested in DevOps could definitely benefit from checking it out.
 We needed to find the best way to deliver this content in a way that would allow the DevOps community to easily contribute if they wanted to, so the decision was made to transition the home of the documentation to GitHub as an open-source project and host it as a website.

 I will now briefly explain what technologies we chose to accomplish this transition and why we chose them.
-If you want to see the finished product first, please check out Liatrio’s DevOps Bootcamp and then come back to read the behind-the-scenes story!
+(To see the finished product first, check out Liatrio’s DevOps Bootcamp and then come back to read the behind-the-scenes story!)

 First, a public repository was created on GitHub, liatrio/devops-bootcamp.
 Then, documentation tools that leveraged a balance between features and simplicity were researched leading to the discovery of docsify.
 Docsify was the perfect tool for the job because it was widely used on GitHub, supported Markdown, looked clean, was maintainable, and offered plugins that encouraged editing on GitHub.